songchaow/proposal-of-plugin-manager/Design and Implementation.md

 #### Permanent Storage

-Not only the downloaded qmls are stored, necessary information about local plugins and plugin packages need to be stored.
+Not only the downloaded qmls are stored, some metadata about local plugins and plugin packages need to be stored.

-Currently, MuseScore only stores some information for local plugins in `plugins.xml`(located in C:\\[your username]\AppData\Local\MuseScore\MuseScore3).
+Currently, MuseScore only stores metadata for local plugins in `plugins.xml`(located in C:\\[your username]\AppData\Local\MuseScore\MuseScore3).
 The xml file only stores the qml file path and flag of whether loaded for each local plugin.
 After MuseScore is launched, these items will be read into `QList<PluginDescription> _pluginList` in class `PluginManager`.
 (See [here](https://github.com/musescore/MuseScore/blob/a9df4a02c07cf5666644be620c6b951becedade8/mscore/plugin/pluginManager.cpp#L67))

 Qml files of plugin packages should also be added into `plugins.xml`.

-But beyond that, for each plugin package downloaded from repository, additional information should be maintained:
+But beyond that, for each plugin package downloaded from repository, additional metadata should be maintained:

-- plugin package name or page URL.
+- plugin package name or plugin page URL.
 These are helpful to identify installed plugin package from the plugin list fetched from repository.
 (We cannot tell it merely from installed qml files.)

 - Paths of its qml files.
 This can be obtained after download/extracting the zip file.
 Those paths are useful when checking the integrity of local plugin packages and removing packages.

+- Direct download link of plugin package if the package is downloaded from attachments.
+This field is used for checking updates.

+- `Last modified` field of plugin package if applicable.
+This field is used for checking updates.

+  HTTP responses of attachments from musescore.com have this field available in the header.

+- Latest commit hash of GitHub repository if applicable.
+This field is used for checking updates.

-These information can be saved in a separate xml file.
+These metadata can be saved in a separate xml file.

 #### Runtime Data Structure